Active Semantic Perception: Methods

-\textbf{Sampling a complete scene graph} that is consistent with the current graph $G_k$ involves sampling from the probability distribution \( p(G \mid G_k) \) This requires knowing both typical layouts of scenes and the ability to generate new ones.
+\textbf{Sampling a completed scene graph} that is consistent with $G_k$ involves sampling from \( p(G \mid G_k). \) This requires knowing both typical layouts of scenes and having the ability to generate new ones.
 LLMs are an excellent fit here due to their rich language priors.
-We found it useful to provide the scene graph to the LLM in two different formats: (i) a YAML file that contains all the numerical information for different layers of scene graph, and (ii) a visual representation of the scene as multiple images corresponding to cross-sections restricted to various heights (e.g., [0.0, 0.3] and [0.3, 0.5]).
-We use a two-stage prompt that instructs the LLM to expand the scene based on the current scene graph by populating plausible new rooms and objects.
-We then ask it to refine all the proposed new entities in the first stage and make modifications based on the semantic plausibility of these new entities.
-This procedure is used to sample an ensemble of latent scene graphs $\{G^{(i)}\}_{i=1}^m$ to lead to \beq{ p(G \mid G_k) \equiv \f{1}{m} \sum_{i=1}^m \delta_{G^{(i)}}(G). } where $\delta$ is the Dirac delta distribution.
+We provide the scene graph to the LLM in two different formats: (i) a YAML file that contains all the numerical information for different layers of the scene graph, and (ii) a visual representation of the scene as images of cross-sections at various heights (e.g., heights [0.0, 0.3] or [0.3, 0.5]).
+We instruct the LLM to expand the current scene graph by proposing plausible new rooms and objects.
+To ensure physical consistency, we provide the LLM with a collision checking tool over existing nodes in the graph and require it to validate each proposed node before adding it to the graph.
+This procedure is used to sample an ensemble of graphs $\{G^{(i)}\}_{i=1}^m$.
+We can now approximate: \beq{ p(G \mid G_k) \equiv \f{1}{m} \sum_{i=1}^m \delta_{G^{(i)}}(G). } where $\delta$ is the Dirac delta distribution.

-\textbf{Rendering future observations} Unlike a NeRF that can produce images from novel views, a scene graph does not automatically provide an observation.
-We define the observation of scene graph $G$ from a viewpoint $x$, denoted by $Y(G, x)$, to be (i) the set of nodes in $G$ (across all layers) that are visible from the viewpoint (i.e., at least partially within the field of view of the camera) and not occluded by any structure nodes (e.g., walls, doors, windows), and (ii) all the ``room'' nodes of such nodes.
-Occlusions of object nodes by structure nodes are checked by ray tracing from the camera viewpoint to the object centroid.
-Fig. \ref{fig:future_obs} shows an example observation rendered from a scene graph completed by LLM.
+\textbf{Rendering future observations} Unlike a NeRF, a scene graph does not automatically render an observation from novel views.
+We define the observation of scene graph $G$ from a viewpoint $x$, denoted by $Y(G, x)$, to be (i) the set of nodes in $G$ (across all layers) that are visible from the viewpoint (i.e., at least partially within the field of view of the camera) and not occluded by any structure nodes (e.g., walls, doors, windows), and (ii) all the ``room'' nodes associated with such nodes.
+Occlusions of object nodes by structure nodes are checked by ray tracing from the camera viewpoint to the object centroid. \cref{fig:future_obs} shows an example observation rendered from a scene graph completed by an LLM.

 Under this model, the observation $Y(G, x)$ is a deterministic function of the graph $G$ and viewpoint $x$.
-While this is sufficient for computing the predictive distribution of future observations
+Observe that